zhanghailiangcsu/dffROI/README.md

 # 2.Depends
 Anaconda for python 3.6
 TensorFlow 2.4.0
+R 4.0.2
 # 3.Usage
 The dffROI is public at [homepage](https://github.com/zhanghailiangcsu/dffROI), every user can download and use it.
 All ROIs can be input into dffROI for processing to filter false positives in the ROIs.
 We provide an example of processing real samples using dffROI+KPIC2.
 It is named example(.ipynb) and we upload it.
 User can refer to it for processing data.